 - POST certification (and you’re on the job)

 - Membership in a gun club (and physically on the premises)

 Felon With a Firearm

 Federal law prohibits a convicted felon from possessing a firearm.
-In California, several groups are banned from possessing a firearm, including:
+In California, several groups face restrictions that prevent them from possessing a firearm, including:

 - Convicted felons

 - People convicted of certain crimes that carried a federal prison sentence

 - Narcotic drug addicts